esoteric-git/ts-demo-1/README.md

 - If you disconnect your local Tailscale client, you will not be able to access any of the AWS instances, thus demonstrating the reliance on the remote access functionality.

+- To clean up the demo infrastructure, run `terraform destroy` and disconnect your local Tailscale client.

 ## 📚 Documentation Links
 - [Terraform Documentation](https://developer.hashicorp.com/terraform/docs)
 - [Tailscale Documentation](https://tailscale.com/kb/)